-In the celebrity-obsessed world in which we live, you’d be forgiven to think that there are only two camps one can belong to: “Celebrity” and “Non-celebrity”.
+In the celebrity-obsessed world in which we live, you’d be forgiven to think that there are only two camps one can belong to: “Celebrity” and “Civilian”.
 Cynics will say that those who belong to the former will only consider mixing with the latter if there’s something in it for them, like getting their hands on irresistible freebies, furthering their career or simply seeking some sort of gratification best left to one’s imagination.

-While living in thrall to the lure of their own celebrity, the A-listers may lose the ability to moderate, while finding it hard to cope with everyday reality.
+While living in thrall to the lure of their own celebrity, the super rich A-listers may lose the ability to moderate, while finding it hard to cope with everyday reality.
 Easily overtaken by relentless self-indulgence, unwavering entitlement and an inflated sense of their own importance, they may even be prone to behaving like impervious, despotic deities.

 However, there is growing hope for mere mortals to cross over the great divide.
 In recent years, the popularity of reality TV, talent and game shows set about the further democratization of showbiz and the realm of celebrity at large.
 Talent or good looks aren’t necessarily required, but a pushy personality and unflinching self-belief will often do the trick.

-Scroll down and click if images don’t automatically roll out to the bottom of the page.
+Scroll down and click if images don’t automatically roll out.
 Click on any image to enlarge.